41 Best Country Love Songs For Her

 10. “It’s Your Love” by Tim McGraw and Faith Hill (1997)

 This duet is about the way love can change a person from the inside.
 Stephony Smith wrote it, and later it became one of the songs most people still connect with Tim McGraw and Faith Hill.
 It helps a lot if you want something sweet and still easy to play.
-Keep it for a romantic evening, especially if you want a duet for karaoke.
+Save it for a romantic evening, or even for karaoke, because this is still one of the easiest country duets to sing together.

 11. “Wanted” by Hunter Hayes (2012)